sourcegraph/deploy-sourcegraph/docs/configure.md

 By default `indexed-search` relies on kubernetes service discovery, so adjusting the number of replicas just requires updating the `replicas` field in [indexed-search.StatefulSet.yaml](../base/indexed-search/indexed-search.StatefulSet.yaml).

-Not Recommended: To use a static list of indexed-search servers you can configure `INDEXED_SEARCH_SERVERS` on `sourcegraph-frontend`.
+Not Recommended: To use a static list of indexed-search servers you can configure `INDEXED_SEARCH_SERVERS` on `frontend`.
 It uses the same format as `SRC_GIT_SERVERS` above.
 Adjusting replica counts will require the same steps as gitserver.

 ## Assign resource-hungry pods to larger nodes